mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 Go source files begin with a `package` statement.
 That is followed by imports of other packages if any are needed.
-The imports are followed by top-level declarations of package-scoped constants, variables, types, methods, and functions.
+The imports are followed by top-level declarations of package-scoped constants, variables, functions, types, and methods.
-Each of these will be described in detail later.
+Each of these is described in detail later.

 Each application has a single function named `main` that must be in a package named `main`.